-Ikeshia Smith, PsyD, LSW
+Ikeshia Smith, PsyD, LISW

 Ikeshia Smith completed her PsyD in Clinical Psychology and is supervised by Dr. John Glovan.
 In addition, Ikeshia is accuring her independent social worker licensing hours by Joan Raskin, LISW-S. Her interest is in providing therapy and conducting psychological testing/assessments to children, adolescents, and adults.
 Ikeshia’s treatment approach is integrative with a foundation in cognitive-behavioral therapy.
 In addition, she utiliizes diactectical behavioral therapy and trauma-focused behavioral therapy.
 She specializes in mood disorders, anxiety disorders, trauma disorders, crisis intervention and risk assessment, and racial trauma as well as institutional trauma.
 Ikeshia is passionate about diversity, inclusion and the LGBTQ population.